1) Every day will be a new devotional. I have enough devotionals for every day for three years

 I don’t know if you’re aware of it, but this little book by Solomon has been steeped in controversy for some time.
 A lot of rabbis and other religious leaders didn’t want it included in the canon; they claimed that it was too cynical and depressing.
 But I thoroughly believe that it’s part of God’s word and inspired by the Spirit.
 As such, it’s “useful for teaching, rebuking, correcting and training in righteousness.”
 We need to hear what this elderly king has to say to us, because God is speaking through him.

 Having said that, this isn’t my favorite book in the O. T. I much prefer Proverbs, or Genesis, or Isaiah.
 There are passages in this book which can depress you.
 In fact, they’re meant to depress you.
 Why?
 So you can just wallow in depression?
 Of course not.
-Recall the words of Michael Card: “Remember darkness drive us toward the light.”
+Recall the words of Michael Card: “Remember darkness drives us to the light.”

 We need to keep in the forefront of our studies this one little phrase: “Under the sun.”
 It’s the king’s term for human life outside of God.
 It’s the materialist mindset: Matter is the only thing that matters.
 He’s showing us the end result of trying to find meaning outside the Creator.